 A.O.
 Scott (journalist and film critic for the NY Times) writes: “I respect the efforts of economists and social scientists to explain the world.
 I trust artists and writers more.
 Not necessarily to be righteous or infallible, or even consistent or coherent: not to instruct or advocate, but rather, through the integrity and discipline they bring to making something new, to tell the truth.”

 While there are many ways to support and experience the arts, artists’ communities support individuals in the creation of new art making and ideas.
 PlatteForum is a member of the Alliance of Artist Communities, an international organization that advances creativity.
 Community connections nurtured by collaborations and partnerships with organizations, schools, and individuals that extend the artist’s aesthetic are integral to each residency.
 The PlatteForum approach — teaming creative residents with youth and the community — makes a valuable contribution to our city’s cultural discourse, fosters personal growth for the artist, and positively impacts the lives of participating individuals.
 PlatteForum’s uniqueness gives artists, youth, and community members opportunities that they might not find elsewhere.

-Residencies at PlatteForum are competitive with over 100 applications and only five slots awarded for the 2016/17 year.
+Residencies at PlatteForum are competitive with over 100 applications and only five slots awarded each year.
 Each residency gives the artist the time, space and support to extend their work and share their ideas with the public.
 Artistic excellence, innovative ideas for engagement and collaboration with the public, and a diversity of ideas, genres, and methodologies are paramount in selecting artists for only four available slots in the Artist Residency program each season.
 Residencies are 6-8 weeks in duration.